 The full title of a journal article or other journal component such as a book review

-The <article-title> element is used in two contexts: as a part of the metadata concerning the article itself and as part of bibliographic reference metadata inside bibliographic citations (<citation> and <nlm-citation>).
+The <article-title> element is used in two contexts: as a part of the metadata concerning the article itself and as part of bibliographic reference metadata inside a bibliographic citation <citation>.

 The title is nearly always in the original language of publication, but a publisher or archive might choose to place all article titles in one language, such as English, and use the translated title element to hold the original title (Translated Title <trans-title>).

-Conversion Note: In the article metadata, the article subtitle and title are two different elements and should be tagged separately, using the <article-title> and <subtitle> elements.
+Conversion Note: In the article metadata, the article subtitle and title are two different elements and should be tagged separately, using both the <article-title> and <subtitle> elements.
 Within a bibliographic reference citation, the subtitle cannot be preserved separately.
-Some DTDs place it within the title; some leave it as untagged data characters within the text of the <citation> or <nlm-citation>.
-Although this Suite cannot enforce either structure, retrieval performance will be enhanced if the subtitle is placed into the <article-title> element in cited material, so this is considered best practice.
+Some DTDs place it within the titlel; some leave it as untagged text, numbers, or special characters within the text of the <citation>.
+Although this DTD Suite cannot enforce either form, retrieval performance will be enhanced if the subtitle is placed into the <article-title> element in cited material.

 <!ELEMENT article-title (#PCDATA %title-elements;)* >

 Any combination of:

 <article> <front> <journal-meta>...</journal-meta> <article-meta> <article-id pub-id-type="publisher-id">WES-10092260</article-id> <article-categories>...</article-categories> <title-group> <article-title>Systematic review of day hospital care for elderly people</article-title> </title-group> <contrib-group>...</contrib-group> <aff>...</aff> <pub-date pub-type="pub"><day>27</day> <month>3</month><year>1999</year> </pub-date> ... </article-meta> </front> ... </article>